kvinay7/trade-recon-ai/README.md

 - Extract central file schema + samples
 - Generate runtime canonical schema via LLM
 - Persist schema with run metadata

+The canonical schema is a lossless, field-preserving projection of the central file, with the LLM limited to naming, typing, and semantic labeling, not structural invention.

 ---